kingo132/a51m-r2-5700m-hackintosh/README.md

 # Everything works except

 * Internal display does not support brightness adjustment
-  * fixed! (with some hacking method, may have some potential problem, haven't done much test.)
+  * fixed! (with some hacking method, may have some potential problem, haven't done much test.).
+See my modified version of Whatevergreen for more detail: https://github.com/kingo132/WhateverGreen
 * Geekbench 5 Metal score only get 20000 under mac os, which compared to Windows 10 will get 50000
   * fixed!
 * Trackpad not support guesture